xamarin/WebSharp/GettingStarted/example-vsc.md

      make build
      ```

-# Generate a New Extension
+# Generate a `Electron Dotnet` Application
-The simplest way to add a new Electron DotNet application for VS Code consumption is through adding a project.
+The simplest way to add a new `Electron DotNet` application for VS Code consumption is through adding a project.
 A project will have all the boot strap files available to run the `Electron` application.
 For more details you can look at the [Electron Quick Start](https://github.com/electron/electron-quick-start).

 We have written a Yeoman generator to help get you started.
 Install Yeoman and the Yeoman Electron Dotnet generator that provides different templates for creating new applications: